 If you still have ionized table salt, get rid of it.

 Make yourself some soup.
-Right now I can hear your brains running with questions like this: “I thought I was supposed to avoid heavy cream or white flour to thicken the soup?”
+Right now I can hear your brain running with questions like this: “I thought I was supposed to avoid heavy cream or white flour to thicken the soup?”
 Any REAL FOOD ingredients are going to serve your body way better than a bunch of additives.

 Soup is simple to make, often inexpensive, and easy to double batch to freeze for future use.